gravesoft/CAS/README.md

 - Shows the activation expiration date for supported products
 - Shows the `ProductKeyChannel` for Windows Vista / 7 / 8 primary installed key (available for uplevel Windows by default)
 - Shows the status of add-on licenses (Extended Security Updates, APPXLOB, OCUR..., etc)
+- Shows the status of Active Directory Volume Activation for Windows 8 and later
 - Shows the status of Automatic VM Activation for Windows Server 2012 and later
 - Shows the status of Subscription Activation for Windows 11 24H2 and later
 - Implement **vNextDiag.ps1** functions to detect Office vNext licenses (subscription or lifetime)